STAFFSCANNER TERMS AND CONDITIONS

 Conduct Regulations 2003: the Conduct of Employment Agencies and Employment Businesses Regulations 2003 (SI 2003/3319).

-Engage: the employment of a Temporary Worker or engagement directly or indirectly through any employment business other than through Staffscanner (whether for a definite or indefinite period) as a direct result of any Introduction or Assignment to the Client and the terms Engaged or Engagement shall be construed accordingly.
+Engage: the employment of a Temporary Worker or engagement directly or indirectly through any employment business other than through Staffscanner (whether for a definite or indefinite period) as a direct result of any Introduction or Assignment to the Client and the terms engaged or engagement shall be construed accordingly

-Indemnity: has the meaning given in Clause 9.5 and Indemnified and Indemnifies shall be construed accordingly.
+Indemnity: has the meaning given in Clause 9.5, and Indemnified and Indemnifies shall be construed accordingly.

 Introduce: the provision to the Client of information by Staffscanner which identifies the Temporary Worker and Introduction and Introduced shall be construed accordingly.

-Introduction Date: the date Staffscanner Introduces the Temporary Worker to the Client in accordance with Clause 2 (Staffscanners obligations).
+Introduction Date: the date Staffscanner introduces the Temporary Worker to the Client in accordance with Clause 2 (Staffscanners obligations).

 Introduction Fee: has the meaning given in Clause 4.1.